Loading...

 How to consume Cauliflower Fried Rice without glucose spikes

-Include a source of protein such as grilled chicken, tofu, or shrimp.
-Protein can slow down the absorption of carbohydrates.
+Add a source of protein such as grilled chicken, tofu, or shrimp to your cauliflower fried rice.
+Protein helps to slow the absorption of carbohydrates, preventing sharp spikes in blood sugar levels.

 Stay Hydrated